arqex/freezer/README.md

 });
 ```

-Listener methods that update the state are called **reactions**, ( we are building reactive applications, are't we?).
-It is nice to organize them in files by their domain, like if they were flux stores, but with the difference that all the domains store the data in the same Freezer object.
+Listener methods that update the state are called **reactions**, ( we are building reactive applications, are't we? ).
+It is nice to organize them in files by their domain, as though they were flux stores, but with the difference that all the domains store the data in the same Freezer object.

-If you need to coordinate state updates, you can trigger new events when a reaction finishes, or listen to specific nodes, no need of `waitFor`.
+If you need to coordinate state updates, you can trigger new events when a reaction finishes, or listen to specific nodes, without the need for `waitFor`.

-This is all what it takes to understand Flux apps with Freezer.
+This is all it takes to understand Flux apps with Freezer.
 No complex concepts like observers, reducers, payloads or action creators.
 Just events and almost no boilerplate code.

 You can check this approach working in the [TodoMVC sample app](https://github.com/arqex/freezer-todomvc), or in the [flux comparison project](https://github.com/voronianski/flux-comparison).